alebogi/SNMP-bandwidth-monitoring/README.md

 School project - subject 13S113RM2 - Computer networks course, december 2020.

 ## Description
-SNMP Bandwidth Monitor application is used to provide data about every router and every of its interfaces. \
+SNMP Bandwidth Monitor application is used to provide data about every router and its interfaces. \
-Data that is provided:
+Data provided:
 - Number of packages
-- Bandwidth – bit/s \
+- Bandwidth – bit/s

 Depending on the time, the data is shown in the form of a chart.